-Five points for a project that 1) is in an adopted community based plan or with evidence of diverse (neighborhood level and citywide) community support and 2) has documented support from Three points for a project not in an adopted community based plan, but with evidence of support from both neighborhood stakeholders and citywide groups.
+Level and Diversity of Community Support: Highest possible score is 5.
+Project has clear and diverse community support, including from disadvantaged populations and/or was developed out of a community-based planning process.
+Five points for a project that 1) is in an adopted community based plan or with evidence of diverse (neighborhood level and citywide) community support and 2) has documented support from disadvantaced populations.
+Three points for a project not in an adopted community based plan, but with evidence of support from both neighborhood stakeholders and citywide groups.
 Project does not have documented support from disadvantaged populations.
 One point for a project not in an adopted community based plan, but with evidence of support from either neighborhood stakeholders or citywide groups.
 Project does not have documented support from disadvantaged populations.
+Zero points for a project that was neither developed out of a community-based planning process nor has other forms of demonstrated community support.
 Leveraging: Highest possible score is 4.
-Project demonstrates actual or potential leveraging of Prop.
-L funds, as indicated in the funding plan.
-Factors to consider include the status of other fund sources and the likely competitiveness for securing non-Prop.
-L funds from discretionary sources.
+Project demonstrates actual or potential leveraging of Prop L funds, as indicated in the funding plan.
+Factors to consider include the status of other fund sources and the likely competitiveness for securing non-Prop L funds from discretionary sources.
 Safety: Highest possible score is 4.
 Project improves safety for passengers, operators and/or employees.
 Projects that address a documented safety issue should score more highly.
 Points are based on the safety information presented in the Project Information Form.
 Vehicles - Need (Asset Useful Life): Highest possible score is 4.
 Project replaces asset at end of useful life or for transit vehicles addresses best practices for mid-life overhauls so that assets operate safely and reliably through the end of their useful life.
 Vehicles - Improves Efficiency of Transit Operations: Highest possible score is 4.
 Project supports reliable transportation services and improved efficiency.
 Facilities and Guideways - Need (Asset Useful Life): Highest possible score is 4.
 Project replaces asset at end of useful life.
 Facilities and Guideways - Improves Efficiency of Transit Operations: Highest possible score is 4.
 Project supports reliable transportation services and improved efficiency.

-2023 Prop L 5-Year Project List (FY 2023/24 - FY 2027/28) 06- Muni Maintenance, Rehabilitation, and Replacement
+2023 Prop L 5-Year Project List (FY 2023/24 - FY 2027/28) 06- Muni Maintenance, Rehabilitation, and Replacement Programming Year Pending March 2025 Board Meeting